Jerricks/Crawlers-for-Hotels-and-Restaurants/README.md

 # RepuPro
-RepuPro is a major project developed for Reputation Analytics.
+RepuPro is a Reputation Analytics Project developed for Reputation Management.